13 Sins: Plot

-After feigning ignorance, the old woman reveals his next challenge: to set a stainless steel wire across the road.
+After feigning ignorance, the old woman reveals his next challenge: to pull a braided steel cable across the road.
 Elliot is horrified when he realizes that a group of bikers have been instructed to speed down the road.
 Although he disarms the trap in time, the other competitor arms a similar trap down the road, and the cyclists are decapitated.
 Disgusted and mortified, Elliot quits the game, tossing the phone away before he's told the last challenge and, when he returns home, discovers that Michael is the other competitor.
 Michael reveals that the final challenge is to kill a family member.
 Although Elliot originally tries to talk Michael out of killing their father, Elliot becomes homicidal when their father reveals he won the game by killing their mother, which led to a miserable life despite his victory.
-To prevent his sons from experiencing the horror of losing everything closest to them from winning the game, Samson slices his neck and commits suicide.
+To prevent his sons from experiencing the horror of losing everything closest to them from winning the game, Samson commits suicide by cutting his own throat.

 However, Michael refuses to stop playing the game and attempts to kill Elliot.
 Elliot kills Michael in self-defense, though he is stabbed multiple times.
 Elliot is credited for his final challenge, but he forfeits all the money when he interferes with the game by shooting Chilcoat, who had murdered the conspiracy theorist and has now arrived to clean up the crime scene, thus revealing his involvement with the game.
-Later, Elliot learns that Shelby has declined to play the game, and he collapses laughing happily.
+Later, Elliot learns that Shelby had been invited to play the game, but had refused and he collapses, laughing happily.